jmr-source/doc_en/tag-tab.md

 #### Other ####

 <pre>
-Enter the "\t" in the template, and can not really output tabs and achieve the tab operation, and can only output the character "\t" itself.
+Enter the "\t" in the template, and can not really output tabs, and can only output the character "\t" itself.
 So you need to use this tag to output.
-Its function also can be made by &lt;% out.wirte("\t"); %&gt; realization.
+You can also use &lt;% out.wirte("\t"); %&gt; to the same effect.
 </pre>

 ----------